NMPoole/MazeSolver/README.md

 A classic project for most Computer Science students!
-This project allows a user to generate and solve mazes by visualising the process of different search algorithms (e.g., breadth-first, A*, etc.).
+This project allows a user to generate and solve mazes by visualising the process of different path-finding algorithms (e.g., breadth-first, A*, etc.).

 **Project Goals:**